OmarAglan/ArbSh/docs/DOCUMENTATION_INDEX.md

-# Simple Shell Documentation Index
+# ArbSh Documentation Index

-This document provides an overview of all available documentation for the Simple Shell project.
+This document provides an overview of all available documentation for the ArbSh project.
 Use this as your starting point for navigating the project documentation.

 ## Core Documentation